sstone/amqp-client/README.md

 It is based on the [Akka](http://akka.io/) 2.0 framework.

-## Limitations and compatiblity issues
+## Limitations and compatibility issues

 * This client is compatible with AMQP 0.9.1, not AMQP 1.0.
 * This client is most probably not easily usable from Java